11 Actionable Tips To Avoid Archery Injuries

 Avoid Overdrawing

-Overdrawing can put unnecessary stress on the shoulder, elbow, and wrist.
-This can increase the risk of injury.
-It is vital to use a bow with the correct draw length for your body size to avoid over-drawing in the archery Olympics.
+Overdrawing can put unnecessary stress on the shoulder, elbow, and wrist, increasing the risk of injury.
+To avoid overdrawing in the archery Olympics, using a bow with the correct draw length for your body size is vital.

 -